 Positive Adolescent Community Supervision Initiative In 2015, YDI began providing thought leadership, training, coaching, network facilitation and technical assistance in support of the New York City Department of Probation’s federally funded Positive Adolescent Supervision Project.
 Through consultation with DOP leadership, along with training and coaching of probation officers and supervisors, YDI seeks to ensure that the Department’s efforts in promoting long-term behavior change among its adolescent and young adult caseload are aligned with the principles of positive youth development to effectively meet the needs of youth on probation.

-The Mayor's Youth Leadership Council (MYLC) In partnership with the Child Center of New York, YDI leads the MYLC, an initiative that seeks to involve young people as valued and active participants in policy issues that affect their peers and their own communities.
+My Brother's Keeper Youth Council (MBKYC) (Formerly, The Mayor's Youth Leadership Council) In partnership with the Child Center of New York, YDI leads the MBKYC, an initiative that seeks to involve young people as valued and active participants in policy issues that affect their peers and their own communities.
 YDI trains a diverse cohort of young adults from across New York City in leadership development, policy research, and youth philanthropy and supports them in developing community benefit projects and meaningful policy recommendations through participation in 10 Regional youth councils and an annual Youth Summit.
 YDI also directly supports local staff members who manage Regional Councils with training, coaching, and capacity building designed to improve their youth leadership practices.
-Contact the MYLC.
+Contact MBKYC.

 Comprehensive After School System of NYC (COMPASS NYC) Initiative YDI has been a key partner to the New York City Department of Youth and Community Development and their COMPASS Initiative.
 We have delivered our Advancing Youth Development training in place with more advanced youth development training to staff at 96 out-of-school time provider organizations, encompassing 200 elementary and 450 middle school sites.
 YDI has employed a Train-the-Trainer approach to build organizational capacity.